 This article will cover the primary causes of anxiety in women, as well as what women can do to minimize anxiety in their lives.

 Chemical Imbalances That Cause Anxiety

 There may be biological reasons that women may be more prone to anxiety than men.
 However, it should be noted that even though anxiety may be partially biological, there is evidence that it can be changed and altered with the right anxiety reduction techniques.
-Make sure you take my anxiety test to learn more about what may cause your anxiety.

 Our bodies produce natural chemicals known as “neurotransmitters.”
 Neurotransmitters come in two general types: they can be either the “inhibitory” type, which promotes happiness and calm, or the “excitatory” type, which promotes (as you may have guessed) excitement, fear reactions, and stress.